stancl/tenancy-docs/source/docs/v3/features/user-impersonation.blade.md

 ## How it works

-You generate an impersonation token an store it in the central database, in the `tenant_user_impersonation_tokens` table.
+You generate an impersonation token and store it in the central database, in the `tenant_user_impersonation_tokens` table.

 Each record in the table holds the following data: